The ESP32 features multiple pins that support PWM functionality, giving us great flexibility to control various devices.

 Once we have configured the parameters, we can set the duty cycle to control the intensity of the output signal.

-The duty cycle is defined as a value between 0 and 255 (or the maximum value defined by the resolution) that represents the percentage of time the pin will remain high.
+The duty cycle is defined as a value between 0 and 255 (or the maximum value defined by the resolution) that represents the percentage of time the pin will remain in a high state.

 int dutyCycle = 128; // Duty cycle value (0 to 255)